-Executive Management Committee ("Exco") - is responsible for the daily management of the Bank so that it complies with the Bank's overarching Risk Appetite as set by the Board, and ensures the soundness and profitability of the Bank, and compliance with all regulatory requirements.
+Executive Management Committee ("Exco") - is responsible for the daily management of the Bank so that it complies with the Bank's overarching risk appetite as set by the Board, and ensures the soundness and profitability of the Bank, and compliance with all regulatory requirements.
 Any new products developed by the Bank's Strategic Business Units are presented to Exco for consideration and approval.
 In doing so Exco ensures that appropriate governance and oversight arrangements for such new products and services offered by the Bank are implemented.
-Additionally, the Committee ensures that the conduct of the Bank produces good customer outcomes (including treating customers fairly) that do not cause detriment to the Bank or its customers due to inappropriate execution of business activities.
+Additionally, the Committee ensures that the conduct of the Bank produces good customer outcomes (including the new Consumer Duty requirements) that do not cause detriment to the Bank or its customers due to inappropriate execution of business activities.